 Treating livestock waste at its source promotes environmental health throughout the watershed and generates a wide range of benefits to local ecosystems and communities that cannot be achieved through more difficult and dilute downstream treatment.

 Reducing nutrient runoff to surface and ground water can avoid future costs to treat drinking water.
 High nitrate levels in drinking water can lead to “blue baby” syndrome that in infants reduces the blood’s capacity to carry oxygen.
 Pregnant women are also at risk from elevated nitrates and some health studies suggest that higher levels can lead to formation of cancer-causing substances in adults.
+Elevated nitrate levels in aquifers and water wells have become a growing problem in several states with livestock production.

 Treating livestock waste at its source isn’t just common sense – it makes economic sense: